MeysamEffati/IT-Jobpost-Classification-Job-Title-Similarity/README.md

-# **Personalized Job Matching System**
+# **IT Jobpost Classification / Job Title Similarity**
 **Overview:**
-This project introduces a Personalized Job Matching System designed to match job seekers with their ideal job positions by analyzing resumes using advanced data analytics and machine learning techniques.
-By extracting key information and matching it against job descriptions, this system aims to streamline the job search process, making it more efficient and tailored to individual preferences and qualifications.
+This project introduces a model designed to classifiy job posts using advanced data analytics and machine learning techniques into IT or Non-IT class.

 **Features**
-- Resume Parsing: Extracts skills, experience, and educational background from uploaded resumes using Natural Language Processing (NLP).
-- Job Matching Algorithm: Employs machine learning algorithms to match candidates with job listings that best fit their profiles.
-- Feedback Loop: Integrates user feedback to refine and improve the accuracy of job recommendations over time.
+- IT Job classification: classifiy job posts on important features
+- Job Title Similarity: analyze job titles and return the most relevent posts depending on the title entered

 **Technologies Used**
 - Data Collection: Kaggle datasets